SmileiPIC/tutorials/basics_units.rst

 If you prefer to work with physical units, e.g. SI units, the use of Python for the input namelist allows to easily convert our inputs in SI units to normalized inputs required by the code.
-In the namelist there is a way to do it, marked with ``Choice 2`` and commented for the moment
+In the namelist there is a way to do it, marked with ``Choice 2`` and commented for the moment.

 **Action**: Comment the two lines marked with the comment ``Choice 1`` in the input namelist.
 Uncomment the lines marked with ``Choice 2`` and take some time to read them.